 The Folger offers a number of exciting opportunities for corporations, foundations, and individuals to support its celebrated public programs, award-winning educational programs, and important events through sponsorship.

-- Folger Consort: The 2016–17 season will celebrate 40 years of early music at the Folger Shakpeare Library and will present a season of concerts that delve into the inherent theatricality of early music.
+- Folger Consort: The 2018–19 season will present a season of early music concerts that delve into the inherent theatricality of early music.

 - Shakespeare Steps Out introduces students in third to sixth grade to the life, times, and works of William Shakespeare, while developing academic, teamwork, and leadership skills using the Folger's acclaimed performance-based, multi-disciplinary approach.